Guide to using function calling with the Empathic Voice Interface (EVI).

 • Configurations enable developers to customize an EVI’s behavior and incorporate these custom tools.
 Setting up an EVI configuration allows developers to seamlessly integrate their tools into the voice interface.
 A configuration includes prompts, user-defined tools, and other settings.

-Currently, our function calling feature only supports OpenAI models.
+Currently, our function calling feature only supports OpenAI and Anthropic models.
+For the best results, we suggest choosing a fast and intelligent LLM that performs well on function calling benchmarks.
+On account of its speed and intelligence, we recommend Claude 3.5 Haiku as the supplemental LLM in your EVI configuration when using tools.
 Function calling is not available if you are using your own custom language model.
 We plan to support more function calling LLMs in the future.

 The focus of this guide is on creating a Tool and a Configuration that allows EVI to use the Tool.
 Additionally, this guide details the message flow of function calls within a session, and outlines the expected responses when function calls fail.
 Refer to our Configuration Guide for detailed, step-by-step instructions on how to create and use an EVI Configuration.